 Who Gets Called for a UK Visa Interview?

 UKVI selects applicants for interviews based on risk assessment criteria.
 Common triggers include applying from high-risk countries, having limited travel history, unclear financial documentation, previous visa refusals, or inconsistencies in the application.
+Most low-risk applicants with complete supporting documents do not receive an interview request.

 Common Interview Triggers